gigagraph/backbone/system-setup/authentication.md

 # Authentication

-- [ ] TODO: setup PAM to enable authentication with:
-  - The fingerprint sensor
-  - Yubikeys
-- [ ] TODO: generate SSH keys using Yubikeys
 - [ ] TODO: figure out if it is possible to pass Yubikeys via SSH

 ## Authentication with Yubico Yubikey